 Words hurt.
 I’m sure you have said this to your students many times when dealing with bullying situations or talking about kindness.
 In this lesson, you will help students understand the lasting impact hurtful words can have.

-Using a blank sheet of paper and having a class discussion will show students how easily something they say can be permanently out there.
+Using a blank sheet of paper, you will show students how easily something they say can be permanent.
 This lesson can be used for any age group, for older students you can use the example of things they say on social media or text messages.

 Materials: One sheet of plain paper